twd2/SmartD/Arduino/controllers/plant/README.md

 - Capacitors 104P (0.1 uF) * (3 if nRF24L01 is installed, otherwise 2) (< 0.1 RMB totally)
 - Resistors 100K * 2 (if uses B), 4.7K * 2 (< 0.1 RMB totally)
 - Lots of DuPont pins (about 1 RMB totally)
-- Some DuPont lines (about 2 RMB totally)
+- Some DuPont cables (about 2 RMB totally)
 - Pump and tubes (about 90 RMB totally)

 **Typical cost:** 141.3 RMB (A, Arduino Nano with CH340G, 315MHz RF), 437.3 RMB (B, Arduino Nano with CH340G, 315MHz RF)